Join our Newsletter

-Well, deconstruction can be punishing.
-But it lasts longer than 8 seconds.
+But it lasts longer than the 8 seconds of bull riding.

 For most of us, both of these transitions are extremely difficult.